uwejettkant/ad-block-detection/README.md

 # Adblock Detection
-Code to detect ad-blocking Sortware with Javascript.
+Code to detect ad-blocking Software with Javascript.
 The core JavaScript was originally published by the IAB.
 You can find the repository here: [IAB GitHub Repository](https://github.com/InteractiveAdvertisingBureau/AdBlockDetection).

 As described in the IAB repository their logic does not run on your local maschine.